awsdocs/aws-cloud9-user-guide/doc_source/app-preview.rst

 To enable others to preview the running application outside of the |IDE|, see :ref:`app-preview-share`.

 .. note:: If the application is not already running, you will see an error on the application preview tab.
 Run or restart the application, and then choose the menu bar command again.

+   If your application cannot run on any of the preceding ports or IPs, or if your application must run on more than one of these ports at the same time (for example, your application must run on ports :code:`8080` and :code:`3000` at the same time), the application preview tab might display an error or might be blank.
+This is because the application preview tab within the |env| works only with the preceding ports and IPs, and it works with only a single port at a time.

    We don't recommend sharing the URL in the application preview tab with others.
 (The URL displays using the format :code:`https://ENVIRONMENT_ID.vfs.cloud9.REGION_ID.amazonaws.com/`.)
 This URL works only when the |IDE| for the |env| is open and the application is running in the same web browser.